6 Things to Do Before You Walk Out of a Job

 Clean out your work computer

-To have a respectful job exit, resigning should be well thought of to avoid regret afterward.
+To have a respectful job exit, resigning should be well thought out to avoid regret afterward.
 If your reason for quitting is private, you can discreetly talk to your supervisor and let them know your last day.

 Below are the things you need to wipe out from your work computer:

-Apart from deleting things from your work computer, save a contact list of key people that can be beneficial to your network.
+However, save a contact list of key people that can be beneficial to your network.
 Additionally, ask your employer if you can have a copy of a project you worked on to add to your portfolio.
 But ensure to request for a written permission before keeping them.

 How to explain walking out of a job in an interview